 In 2016, the A.T.
-Hike100 Challenge invited everyone, regardless of skill level (novice to professional), to complete 100 miles of hiking - with at least one hike being on the Appalachian Trail.
-This included solo hikes solo as well as group hikes; extended trips or multiple trips involving only one mile at a time.
+Hike100 Challenge invited people, regardless of skill level (novice to professional), to complete 100 miles of hiking - with at least one hike being on the Appalachian Trail.
+This included solo hikes as well as group hikes; extended trips or multiple trips involving only one mile at a time.
 However people choose to complete their 100 mile challenge, the goal was to encourage people just to get outside and have fun!

 What is Next?

 The Hike100 was a 2016 initiative.
 We are considering having a similar challenge again.
 Until then, there are plenty of opportunities to hike the Appalachian Trail from Georgia to Maine and we encourge you to get out there and hike!
 Check out our trail map to find the closest location to you, and make sure you review our hiking safety tips.
-Want to learn more?
-Check out our "Frequently Asked Questions" below for details.

 Share Your A.T.
 Hike100 Experience!